 Class 1 Teacher

-I have been working at the wonderful Norton Primary School now for 7 years.
-I started my career working with children in a nursery 11 years ago, then progressed onto the pre-school at Norton and have since then taught Reception and am now teaching Year 1.
-I really do love my job!
+I began working at the wonderful Norton school 8 years ago.
+I began my time at Norton working in the preschool for two years and since then have been teaching in Reception and now Year 1!
 I love the children’s individual personalities, watching the children progress and seeing them grow in confidence.

 Mrs Charlotte Cook

 French & Music specialist